Cattier: Cellars and architecture

 The cellars of Champagne Cattier are located in Rilly-la-Montagne, with a storage capacity of 2 million bottles.
-Historically the depth of Champagne cellars is estimated by the number of steps, since there was no technical mean to measure it.
+Historically the depth of Champagne cellars is estimated by the number of steps, since no one has bothered to measure it.

 With their 119 steps (27 meters), the cellars of Champagne Cattier are the deepest ones, just before those of the House Vranken-Pommery Monopole that are composed of 116 steps.
-Such a depth allows the champagnes to age in perfect conditions: at room temperature, sheltered from any turbulence from the outside.

 Champagne Cattier's cellars have the particularity of being dug on 3 levels.
 Each level is showing characteristics of a specific era : Gothic, Roman and Renaissance.
 During WWII the cellars were used as shelters from the bombings.